girls-whocode/RasPi3-WebServer/README.md

 ## Usage

-RasPi-3 Server Configuration manages many mundane file changes automatically for you from questions that is given.
-Although this has been built on Ubuntu 17.10, I have tested on Raspberry 3 with Rasberian Stretch.
+Server Auto Configuration manages many mundane file changes automatically for you from questions that is given.
+Although this has been built on Ubuntu 17.10, I have tested on:

+1. Ubuntu 17.10
+2. Raspberry 3 with Rasberian Stretch
+3. CentOS 7

 ### Menu System